sciruiz/sciruiz/README.md

 **Bioinformatician and Evolutionary Biologist.**

 ## About Me
-I am a researcher with a great curiosity in the evolutionary history of non-model organisms, with a particular interest in the evolution of sensing and perception in the context of multicellularity.
-Eukarya enthusiastic!
+I am a researcher fascinated by how organisms sense and perceive their environment.
+Eukarya enthusiast!
 I hold a MSc.
 Bioinformatics form the University of Bristol (2023/24), graduated with distinction, and a BSc.
 Biology from the Cayetano Heredia Peruvian University.
-I am eager to help advance and refine workflows for next-generation sequencing (NGS) analysis and their applications in genomics and evolutionary biology.

-Relevant experience:
+## Relevant experience:
-* Designed and implemented a bioinformatics workflow to extract genes of interest from Illumina sequencing data in a Unix environment, to  streamline gene extraction and enhanced future genomic in molluscs (see more in this [GitHub Repository](https://github.com/sciruiz/euk-illumina-gene-extraction-pipeline)) and automatization of phylogenetic analyses (see more in [Kawsay Tree](https://github.com/sciruiz/KawsayTree)) at San Marcos University with *Dr. Rer.
+* Designed and implemented a bioinformatics workflow to extract genes of interest from Illumina sequencing data in a Unix environment, to  facilitate gene extraction from molluscs genomes (see more in this [GitHub Repository](https://github.com/sciruiz/euk-illumina-gene-extraction-pipeline)).
+* Assisted in an academic session for Pipeline Development using as example the automatization of mitochondrial coding-sequences to build a phylogenetic analysis (see more in [Kawsay Tree](https://github.com/sciruiz/KawsayTree)) at the National University of San Marcos with *Dr. Rer.
 Nat.* Pedro E. Romero.
-* Supported ecological research on the Andean bear by contributing to organising and pre-processing of the data that informed habitat modeling and conservation strategies in northern Peru with the [Institute for Research in Ecology and Conservation](https://www.iiecco.org).
-* Co-designed and led practical sessions on phylogenetic reconstruction, data mining, and R-based analysis, improving students’ practical understanding of evolutionary methods and computational tools (see more in [EvoTutorials](https://sciruiz.github.io/evotutorials)), at the Cayetano Heredia Peruvian University with *Dr. Rer.
+* Co-designed and led practical sessions on phylogenetic reconstruction, data mining, and R-based analysis, improving the students’ practical understanding of evolutionary methods and computational tools (see more in [EvoTutorials](https://sciruiz.github.io/evotutorials)), at the Cayetano Heredia Peruvian University with *Dr. Rer.
 Nat.* Armando Valdes.

 You can learn more about my professional experience on [LinkedIn](https://www.linkedin.com/in/sciruiz/).
 If you would like to contact me, please complete this [Google Form](https://forms.gle/ctKMwxgKzokTyNzD6).
 I'll be in touch soon!

+## Research Interests and Outlook
+I am interested in exploring how novel adaptations in sensing and perception from non-model organisms can help us understand the transition from unicellular to multicellular life, and how these evolutionary innovations are coupled with the origin and diversification of the immune system across the eukaryotic tree of life.
+My research aims to address these questions through an integrative approach that combines cutting-edge sequencing techniques, comparative genomics, and computational biology.

 ## Programming Languages
 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)